UX Research Case Study:

 Goals

-In 2022, a McDonald’s app product team was tackling a customer pain point related to the mobile ordering and restaurant pickup experience.
-The team designed an updated version of the mobile ordering app experience to address this pain point.
+A McDonald’s app product team was tackling a customer pain point related to the mobile ordering and restaurant pickup experience.
+The Chicago-based team designed an updated version of the mobile ordering app experience to address this pain point.

 The new flow reduced and reordered key steps to make the ordering and pickup process faster and more intuitive.
 It also introduced new features to give customers more knowledge and control over the process.